BUL Cherokee

 The BUL Cherokee is a polymer framed semi-automatic pistol made by Israeli firearms manufacturer BUL Transmark and is based on the Czech-designed CZ 75.
 It is the successor to the BUL Storm.

+Design

 The Cherokee is equipped with a tactical rail (for lights, etc.), three-dot windage adjustable sights (night sights optional), and enlarged trigger guard, frame-mounted thumb safety and half-cock safety; no magazine safety.

 The frame is an injected, fiber-reinforced polymer construction.
 The barrel and slide are forged 18CrMo4 and 34NiCrMo6, respectively.
 The new models have a natural grip angle (104 degrees).

-Chambered only in the 9mm Parabellum (aka 9mm Luger or 9×19mm).
+The Cherokee is chambered only in the 9mm Parabellum (aka 9mm Luger or 9×19mm).